0xF4D3C0D3/0xF4D3C0D3.github.io/_posts/2019/2019-06-09-GFG-Algorithms-01.md

 ## Note
 It only works with a sorted iterable.
 The time complexity is $O(\sqrt{n})$ which is between $O(n)$ and $O(Logn)$.
+So why does the jump search used in spite of binary search($O(Logn)$)?
+The jump search is faster when the target x is small.
+To be extreme, the binary search needs $Logn$ steps.
+But the jump search can do it in fewer steps.